copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - In wizard mode, a message prints when you teleport on a non-teleport level.
 - Grass is restored to the Barbarian quest goal level.
 - Undead iron-haters do not recoil from the touch of iron.
+- Wood and paper golems instakilled by Fire Brand do not drop items.

 ### Interface changes